niko-roether/niji/guide/src/modules/waybar.md

 # The padding in pixels of waybar elements in the y direction.
 padding_y = 4

-# The margin between waybar modules in pixels.
-# Note that values below three don't work properly.
-This is a known issue,
-# but I have no idea what causes it or how to fix it.
-module_margin = 12

 # The margin between workspace buttons in pixels
 workspace_button_margin = 6